hannatr/fantasy-baseball-z/README.md

-=Custom Z Score Generator for Fantasy Baseball
+# Custom Z Score Generator for Fantasy Baseball

 I play in a fantasy baseball league with a lot of categories (20 total).
 To gain an edge, I wanted to find players that would do better in a 10x10 league when most rankings grade players based on the more common 5x5 format.
 So this script imports projection and ranking data and outputs a sheet with rankings fr each player as well as a total z score value for each player.